 AutoTempest provides a free new car quotes tool to quickly and easily request quotes from up to five dealers near you.
 Enter the car you’re looking for and choose from the list of dealerships.
 (We recommend choosing the maximum five, since the more competing quotes, the better for you.)
 The dealers you choose will email you with offers, usually within 24 hours.

-If you like, CarsDirect also offers a similar quotes tool that you can compare with ours to get even more quotes.
+If you like, our partner CarsDirect also offers a similar quotes tool that you can compare with ours to get even more quotes.

 Ask car dealers to get specific.